SA 100 Perspectives on Canadian Society

 - Racism - Canada

-Articles in academic journals are a valuable source of information.
-Articles in newspapers and magazines can be useful for local information.
-From the Library's Home page, under the column "Find", select "Journal articles & databases" and then use the pulldown menu under "Browse databases by subject" to obtain listing by subject/discipline (e.g. Anthropology, Sociology, etc.).
+From the Library's Home page, under the column "Find", select "Journal articles & databases" and then use the pull down menu under "Browse databases by subject" to obtain listing by subject/discipline (e.g. Anthropology, Sociology, etc.).

 In some cases you will be able to read journal articles or print/email them at your computer.
 However, you may find references to articles which aren't available online.
 In these cases, the Library may have its own subscription to the journal and you can make a photocopy of it here.
 Use this tool to locate print and online access to articles.
 From Citation to Article